-In the last seven years, TAP (which was funded by Blood Cancer UK before 2020) has opened 22 clinical trials that would almost certainly not otherwise have been opened and recruited more than 1200 patients to prospective clinic trials.
+TAP (which was funded by Blood Cancer UK before 2020) has opened over 20 clinical trials that would almost certainly not otherwise have been opened and recruited more than 1200 patients to prospective clinic trials.
 These trials are generating new information published on internationally significant channels that change the global understanding of how to treat blood cancer, and patients have seen drugs that they otherwise wouldn’t have seen simply because there isn’t enough evidence at that stage for its routine funding.

 Without the TAP; these trials would not run at such an accelerated rate, and patients would miss the opportunity to access potentially life-saving therapies.
 Ordinarily the time to set up a cancer clinical trial is about 30 months due to the bandwidth of clinical investigators, TAP bought that down to six months and, during the COVID-19 pandemic, this came down to less than a month through the opening of the PACE study.

-The Syncona Foundation has helped redesign and adapt what the clinical trial environment should be like in 2020, rather than just using a model that was tried and tested in the 1990s.
+The Syncona Foundation has helped redesign and adapt what the clinical trial environment should be like today, rather than just using a model that was tried and tested in the 1990s.

 Their funding investment has been of transformative importance – what we see is that for every pound you invest in Cure Leukaemia and the infrastructure it funds you get £10 of ‘free drugs’ for patients.
 This not only provides potentially life-saving options for patients but also drives inward investment from global pharmaceuticals into our economy in line with the UK’s Life Sciences Strategy.
-The continued support of the Syncona Foundation has enabled Cure Leukaemia to make a 3-year, £3,000,000 commitment to funding the vital and globally significant TAP to ensure the sustainability of this transformative model.
+The continued support of The Syncona Foundation enabled Cure Leukaemia to launch a 3-year £3,000,000 commitment to funding the vital and globally significant TAP to ensure the sustainability of this transformative model.